Dr Daniel Powell

-His research typically utilises intensive longitudinal methods (ecological momentary assessment) and complex statistics to investigate contextual and temporal influences on stress and fatigue, clinical symptoms, and self-regulation.
-He has run several workshops, and a summer school, on intensive longitudinal methods.
+My research typically uses intensive longitudinal methods (ecological momentary assessment) to investigate contextual and temporal influences on stress and fatigue, clinical symptoms, and self-regulation.

-Dan also contributes significantly to teaching on the Health Psychology masters here in Aberdeen, and various other postgraduate and undergraduate courses.
-In 2019, Dan became a Fellow of the Higher Education Academy.
+I contribute teaching and supervision on the MSc Health Psychology programme in Aberdeen, and various other postgraduate courses.
+I became a Fellow of the Higher Education Academy in 2019.

 - Chartered Psychologist with the British Psychological Society (BPS)

 - Member of the Division of Health Psychology, BPS

 - Member of the European Health Psychology Society

 - Fellow Higher Education Academy